 As mentioned earlier, the best practice for analyzing Magento data in Google Data Studio is to store that data inside a data warehousing platform alongside data from your other databases and third-party sources.
 You can find instructions for doing these extractions for leading warehouses on our sister sites Magento to Redshift, Magento to BigQuery, Magento to Azure SQL Data Warehouse, Magento to PostgreSQL, Magento to Panoply, and Magento to Snowflake.

 Easier yet, however, is using a solution that does all that work for you.
 Products like Stitch were built to move data automatically, making it easy to integrate Magento with Google Data Studio.
-With just a few clicks, Stitch starts extracting your Magento data via the API, structuring it in a way that is optimized for analysis, and inserting that data into a data warehouse that can be easily accessed and analyzed by Google Data Studio.
+With just a few clicks, Stitch starts extracting your Magento data, structuring it in a way that's optimized for analysis, and inserting that data into a data warehouse that can be easily accessed and analyzed by Google Data Studio.